 The Developer owns a significant portion of land within the District.
 The District's activity is dependent upon the continued involvement of the Developer, the loss of which could have a material adverse effect on the District's operations.
-At September 30, 2021, all board members were affiliated with the Developer.
+As of September 30, 2022, all board members were affiliated with the Developer.